arttay/jquery-rss/README.md

           bar: function(entry, tokens) { return entry.title }
         },

+        //an element for finding a specific node in the
+        // xml that the google feed doesnt return
+        xmlParseElem: "enclosure",

         // output mode of google feed loader request
         // default: 'json'
         // valid values: 'json', 'json_xml'